boholder/JavaKatas/README.md

 # Java Katas

-Some of katas collected from the Internet have no step-by-step processes, so I extarct the processes from articles and implemented them in Java.
+Some of katas I collected from the Internet have no step-by-step processes, so I extarct the processes from articles and implemented them in Java.
+But now I realized that an example style part of code about a particular function is what I need for practising.

 ## What is kata